Organize your stay Djibouti

 Malaria.
 Malaria is rife all year round in Djibouti.
 It is an infectious, potentially fatal disease caused by parasites of the Plasmodium genus.
 The parasite is transmitted to humans by mosquito bites.
 Preventive treatment can be prescribed by a doctor.
 Chemoprophylaxis should be started before departure.
 In addition, you should also take mosquito repellents.
 And if you develop a fever during your stay or in the months following your return, you should consult a doctor as soon as possible.

 Basic rules.
-You should also observe the usual rules of food hygiene: wash your hands regularly, before handling food, before eating and after using the toilet, avoid raw food where preparation conditions are questionable, and avoid drinking tap water.
-Finally, during the Covid-19 pandemic, it's essential to wear a protective mask and apply barrier measures.
-If soap and water are not available for hand-washing, a hydroalcoholic solution should also be used.
+You should also observe the usual rules of food hygiene: wash your hands regularly, before handling food, before eating and after using the toilet; avoid raw food where preparation conditions are questionable; ensure food quality and cooking; peel fruits and vegetables; only consume pasteurized or boiled milk; do not drink tap water.
+If soap and water are not available for hand washing, use a hydroalcoholic solution.

 No vaccinations are required for travel to Djibouti.
-However, the Institut Pasteur (www.pasteur.fr) recommends that travelers update the vaccinations included in the official vaccination calendar and, depending on the length of their stay, get vaccinated against hepatitis A, hepatitis B, rabies ("in case of prolonged stay in an isolated situation") and typhoid ("in case of prolonged stay or in precarious hygiene conditions").
+However, the Institut Pasteur (www.pasteur.fr) recommends that travelers update the vaccinations included in the official vaccination calendar and, depending on the length of their stay, get vaccinated against hepatitis A, hepatitis B, rabies ("in the event of a prolonged stay in an isolated situation") and typhoid ("in the event of a prolonged stay or in precarious hygiene conditions").
+Vaccination against yellow fever is required for travelers arriving from countries where it is endemic.
+Controls have been stepped up since July 2024.

 Djibouti is an island of stability in a sensitive area.
 Travel within the country is free and safe, but the border areas with Somalia and Eritrea are strictly inadvisable.
 Travellers should not venture beyond Khor Angar in the north.
 Similarly, in the south, travellers are advised not to go beyond Douda beach and Refuge Décan.
 The area around Loyada should be avoided, as it does not offer the best safety conditions and is of little interest to tourists.